ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Stop analysis on critical error

-  If ``False``, spotMAX will log the error and will continue the analysis of the next folder without stopping.
+  If ``False``, SpotMAX will log the error and will continue the analysis of the next folder without stopping.

   :type: boolean